 The website was created in April 2016.
-I have covered every angle of the concept but the website is verbose and disjointed.
 The following is an updated summary:-

 Co-operative Capitalism - Reasserting our humanity through co-operation – an updated summary